phac-nml/irida/doc/administrator/galaxy/setup.md

 ![galaxy-installed-repositories.jpg][]

 All tools are, by default, installed in the directory `galaxy/../shed_tools` with binary dependencies installed in `galaxy/database/dependencies`.
-Monitoring the install process of each tool can be done by monitoring the main Galaxy log file `main.log`.
+Monitoring the install process of each tool can be done by monitoring the main Galaxy log file `paster.log`.

 Link up Galaxy with IRIDA
 -------------------------